kvalge/telecom-flask/README.md

 PyCharm 2023.2.1

 ### Functionalities
-inspect_data.py - run the file to see basic characteristics in data_insight folder.
+inspect_data.py - running the file will create/update the basic_insight file in the data_insight folder.
 app.py - run the app to see the charts on http://127.0.0.1:5000/ page.